Alternative Choices for You

 HMA VPN Features

-30-day money-back guarantee (as long as you don’t download more than 10 Gb of data during the 30-day period and buy the VPN directly from the HMA website)
+30-day money-back guarantee (as long as you don’t download over 10 Gb of data during the 30-day period and buy the VPN directly from the HMA website).

 Speed and Performance

-At ProPrivacy.com we test VPNs using a scientific server-based system.
-Our proprietary system tests VPNs three times a day connected via the OpenVPN protocol (for fairness across the providers).
-We test a UK server for local burst (top) speeds.
-And Honk Kong, US, UK, and Australian servers for download averages.
+At ProPrivacy.com, we test VPN speeds as part of our rigorous testing methodology.
+Our proprietary system tests VPNs regularly using OpenVPN UDP protocol (for consistency across all providers).
+We test a UK server for local burst (maximum) speeds.
+And Hong Kong, US, UK, and South African servers for downloading speed averages.

-During our tests, we discovered average download speeds of 36.6 Mbps and burst speed results of 293.9 Mbps.
-These are outstanding connection speed results that underscore this VPN’s effectiveness as a streaming or gaming VPN.
-This VPN is capable of unblocking HD streams without issues.
+During our tests, we discovered average download speeds of 35.8 Mbps and burst speed results of 597.2 Mbps.
+These are great speeds that compare well to some of the leading providers on the market.

 IP leaks, WebRTC leaks, and DNS leaks